hellodeolu/don-labs/docs/about/intro.md

 Weekly Resource Schedule

 To make it easier to navigate and manage your learning, we have divided all of the resource materials into 8 weeks.
 Each week will focus on 2-3 key subjects.
+The program is intentionally designed for self-paced learning to allow participants the flexibility to learn at their own pace.
+However, to promote organization and foster a sense of accountability, an optional timeframe of 8 weeks has been introduced.
+Participants are encouraged to utilize this timeframe as a guideline, but they are also free to adapt it according to their individual preferences and learning needs.

 Here is a breakdown of the weekly schedule: